au-ts/lionsos_docs/content/docs/releases/0.3.0/_index.md

 This is done via a 'metaprogram', a program written by the user which describes their system, what components exists, what I/O systems exist, etc.

-The tooling is still experimental, and are actively developing it to improve and mature it.
+The tooling is still experimental, and we are actively developing it to improve and mature it.

 </div>